 The lake is home to a number of different species of native water birds, and has even hosted a breeding pair of black swans (regretfully, they have taken up residence elsewhere – we suspect this is in no small way due to the visits by marauding & opportunistic pelicans that show up on frequent occasions.
 And then there was the couple that used to bring their Labrador Retriever dogs to the park for training for dog trials and these people would blithely throw floating “toys” into the lake for the dogs to retrieve as part of their training regimen.
 The dogs would end up swimming to the small island that can be seen in the photos, which would have been very unsettling for the swans and their brood.
 These people were politely requested by several of the residents around the lake to not to let their dogs into the lake, and they were gracious enough to adhere to this request for a while, but eventually the dogs were back in the water.
 These people and their dogs haven’t been seen at the park for some time now and that coincides neatly with the departure of the swans).

-Following are a series of photos showing the lake as it is normally, and how it appeared on 3 February together with a timeline to indicate how quickly the waters rose.
+Following are a series of images showing the lake as it is normally, and how it appeared on 3 February together with a timeline to indicate how quickly the waters rose.

-Photos 1 to 7 show the lake in it’s normal, non-flooded state, panning from right to left from our viewpoint.
-Note especially Photo 7 and the small signboard at the centre of the shot.
+Images 1 to 7 show the lake in it’s normal, non-flooded state, panning from right to left from our viewpoint.
+Images 1 through 6 are as the camera panned from right to left across the scene, and note especially Image 7 and the small signboard at the centre of the shot.
 This signboard, which shows pictures and a brief description of the types of water birds that reside in the lake for people to study as they walk around the lake, stands approximately 1.2 metres high.